Upper Elementary Resources

 Before

 How do they make you feel?
 Why do you think they were designed to look this way?
-Do you think Louisiana’s Old State Capitol seems like a scary castle or a “welcoming” castle?
+Do you think Louisiana’s Old State Capitol seems like a scary castle or a welcoming” castle? group can make rubbings at the Old State Capitol as part of your field trip!

 After